-ATM owners need to be aware that they will be responsible for multiple levels of certifications.
+ATM owners need to be aware that they, in conjunction with the processors, will be responsible for multiple levels of certifications.
 This topic is covered in great detail in the EMV Migration Forum white paper, "EMV Testing and Certification White Paper: Current U.S. Payment Brand Requirements for the Acquiring Community," available at this link: